zio/zio/docs/datatypes/core/zio/zio.md

 } finally f3
 ```

 Also in ZIO like `try` / `finally`, the finalizers are unstoppable.
-This means if we have a buggy finalizer, and it is going to leak some resources that unfortunately happens, we will leak the minimum amount of resources because all other finalizers will be run in the correct order.
+This means if we have a buggy finalizer that is going to leak some resources, we will leak the minimum amount of resources because all other finalizers will still be run in the correct order.

 ```scala
 val io = ???